Fragmentarium

 Fragmentarium (Digital Research Laboratory for Medieval Manuscript Fragments) is an online database to collect and collate fragments of medieval manuscripts making them available to researchers, collectors and historians worldwide.
-It is an international collaboration of major libraries and collections including the British Library, Bibliothèque nationale de France, Martin Schøyen Collection, Bavarian State Library, Harvard, Yale and the Vatican.
-It is based in Switzerland and the project's current director is Professor Christoph Flüeler from the University of Fribourg and the Virtual Manuscript Library, Switzerland.
+It is an international collaboration of major libraries and collections including the British Library, Bibliothèque nationale de France (BnF), Martin Schøyen Collection, Bavarian State Library, Harvard, Yale and the Vatican.
+It is based in Switzerland at the Institute for Medieval Studies of the University of Fribourg (Center for Studies in Manuscripts) and the project's current director is Professor Christoph Flüeler from the University of Fribourg and the Virtual Manuscript Library, Switzerland.

 History

 The Fragmentarium project was first proposed in October 2013 and the first planning meeting took place in Cologny in 2014.
 It was supported initially by representatives of 12 institutions, its goal being to study the field of manuscript fragment research and look at worldwide cataloguing standards.
 Fragmentarium was officially launched on 1 September 2017, by the Medieval Institute of the University of Fribourg at Abbey Library of St. Gall in St. Gallen, Switzerland.

 Historians and librarians are now able to upload images to the Fragmentarium where they will be made available for research and encouraged to publish images under a Creative Commons public domain license.
 The library currently operates as a closed system and will open up public resources gradually from 2018.